 The PMO will maintain and communicate up to date meeting documentation.

-The PMO will issue a headline report within one working day of the meeting, with full minutes, actions and decisions issued within five working days of the meeting.
+The PMO will issue a headline report within two working days of the meeting, and publish the meeting recording via the MHHS Programme Collaboration Base

 The PMO will manage and report on the delivery of P1 and P2 Programme milestones.